-This base prospectus (the "Base Prospectus") should be read and construed together with any supplement hereto and with any other documents incorporated by reference herein, and, in relation to any Tranche of Notes (as defined above) and with the Final Terms of the relevant Tranche of Notes.
+This Base Prospectus should be read and construed together with any supplement hereto and with any other documents incorporated by reference herein, and, in relation to any Tranche of Notes (as defined above) and with the Final Terms of the relevant Tranche of Notes.
 See "Information Incorporated by Reference".